KevinWang676/Bark-Voice-Cloning/README.md

 ![image](https://github.com/KevinWang676/Bark-Voice-Cloning/assets/126712357/20911e37-768d-47d5-bb86-d12a3ab04c5d)

 ## 2️⃣ Voice Cloning for Chinese Speech
+> 10/26/2023: Integrated labeling, training and inference into an easy-to-use user interface of SambertHifigan.
+Thanks to [wujohns](https://github.com/wujohns).

 We want to point out that [Bark](https://github.com/suno-ai/bark) is very good at generating English speech but relatively poor at generating Chinese speech.
 So we'd like to adopt another approach, which is called [SambertHifigan](https://www.modelscope.cn/models/speech_tts/speech_sambert-hifigan_tts_zh-cn_multisp_pretrain_16k/summary), to realizing voice cloning for Chinese speech.
 Please check out our [Colab Notebook](https://colab.research.google.com/github/KevinWang676/Bark-Voice-Cloning/blob/main/Voice_Cloning_for_Chinese_Speech.ipynb) for the implementation.